Scarlett Johansson Locks Lips With Colin Jost 3 Months After Divorcing Husband, Baby Daughter Custody Shared

 “She’s wonderful,” he said in an interview.
 “She’s pretty cool… it’s hard to have a lot of complaints, she’s pretty awesome.”

 When she is not busy stealing kisses on dark mornings from her newest boyfriend, Scarlett is also pushing forward with her career.
-She is set to be the star of next Noah Baumbach’s movie with Adam Driver.
-While the details of the movie have not been released yet, it looks like the director is finding some momentum after the success of his premiered film, The Meyerowitz Stories.
+She is set to be the star of Noah Baumbach’s movie with Adam Driver.
+While the details of the movie have not been released yet, it looks like the director is finding some momentum after the success of his most recent film, The Meyerowitz Stories.

 [Featured Image by Frazer Harrison/Getty Images]